 As bad as that sounds, however, a much smaller portion (27%) had a "bad" or "terrible" year personally.
-A substantial majority (71%) considered their year at least "OK," with one in nine (11%) saying it was "great."
+A substantial majority (71%) considered their year at least "OK," with one in nine (11%) saying it was "great."1 or donating-but also the personal implications.

-This is always the challenge faced by pollsters: getting both the big story and the small story.
-With State of the Bible, we follow the big trends-how many millions are reading the Bible, going to church, or donating-but also the personal implications.
 Is the Bible changing people's lives?
 Are they meeting God there?

+This is always the challenge faced by pollsters: getting both the big story and the small story.
+With State of the Bible, we follow the big trends-how many millions are reading the Bible, going to church,

-1 Ballard, J. (2023, December 21).
+Ballard, J. (2023, December 21).
 What Americans thought of 2023, both for the country and for themselves.
 YouGov. https://today.yougov.com/politics/ articles/48237-what-americans-thought-of-2023-expect-from-2024-poll

 More Christians are thriving in their spiritual growth.
 Our survey is conducted each January, so responses generally reflect the reality of the previous year.
 And the big headlines from the 2024 poll are not good, though not terrible.
 People are interacting with the Bible a bit less than the previous year.
-While about the same number of people meet our criteria to be Scripture Engaged, there's migration from the Movable
+While about the same number of people meet our criteria to be Scripture Engaged, there's migration from the Movable gory to the Bible Disengaged.
+Even the scores on the